cbueth/infomeasure/docs/guide/entropy/ordinal.md

 - Conversely, if $( x(t) > x(t+1) )$, the pattern type is $(1, 0)$.
 ```

-Once the time series is mapped into the ordinal space, the probability distribution (_pdf_) is estimated by computing the relative frequencies of symbols.
+Once the time series is mapped into the ordinal space, the probability mass function (pmf) is estimated by computing the relative frequencies of symbols.
 Specifically, all $n!$ permutations $\pi$ of order $n$ are considered as possible order types of $n$ consecutive data points.
 For each permutation $\pi$, the relative frequency is:

 $$
 p(\pi) = \frac{\#\{t \mid t \leq T - n, \{x_t, \ldots, x_{t+n}\} \text{ has type } \pi\}}{T - n + 1}.